Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 7. If you have opened the game before installing these ENB binaries, open MO2's `Overwrite` by double-clicking the red `Overwrite` text at the very bottom of MO2's left pane.
 8. Open the `Root` folder inside Overwrite and delete any `enbcache` and `gpucache` folders if they exist.

-## Changing Resolution

-By default, Wabbajack will set the resolution in your `Skyrimprefs.ini` to match the native resolution of your monitor.
-However, Skyrim scales very poorly at resolutions above 1080p (`1920x1080`) and depending on your hardware, it might be difficult to achieve consistent FPS on higher resolutions.

-The preferable way to change your resolution is to find the `SSEDisplayTweaks.ini` located in the `SSE Display Tweaks` mod.
-Open the file and navigate to the `[Render]` section and find the lines `#Resolution=1920x1080`.
-Here you can change the resolution to your desired resolution.
-After changing the resolution, remove the `#` in order for the settings to take affect when launching the game.

-Example for how the .ini line should look:

-**Before:** `#Resolution=1920x1080`
-**After:** `Resolution=2560x1440`

 ## In-Game MCM options